Taylor Swift says she's "devastated" by death of fan before concert show in Brazil

 “This is the last thing I ever thought would happen when we decided to bring this tour to Brazil.”
 You can read the statement in full below:

+There are no official details available yet about the fan who died although local Brazilian news outlet Fohla de S Paulo named the victim as Ana Clara Benevides, 23.
+They report that Benevides fainted at the show and suffered a cardiac arrest.

-There are no official details available yet about the fan who died.
-Temperatures in Brazil reached over 100 degrees last night and videos later circulated online of Swift pausing her show to make sure fans received water.
+Temperatures in Brazil reached over 100 degrees (38 Celsius) last night and videos later circulated online of Swift pausing her show to make sure fans received water.

 “There’s people that need water right here, maybe 30, 35, 40 feet back,” she said to the crowd during the ‘Evermore’ segment of her show.